ronny-rentner/ultraimport/readme.md

      Source file │ /home/ronny/Projects/py/ultraimport/examples/working/recurse/mypackage/mymodule.py, line 12
       Happend in │ <module>
-     Source code │ from .logger import log, log as log2 Possible reason │ A subsequent, relative import statement was found, but not handled.
+     Source code │ from .logger import log, other_logger as log2 Possible reason │ A subsequent, relative import statement was found, but not handled.
  Original errror │ "attempted relative import with no known parent package"